After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Biased Retrieval and Generation Evaluation

 \subsubsection{Soft Bias Allocator}

 Determining soft bias (i.e., $r_p$ and $g_p$) for a single question presents significant challenges.
-For instance, the question \emph{What is the CPU of iPhone 16?} contains no time-sensitive keywords, requiring LLMs to assign bias probabilities through analyzing question semantic and assessing internal knowledge boundaries.
-To enhance this capability, we leverage TRD's training data to synthesize annotated examples with analysis paths.
-We develop two Allocator paradigms: (1) a GRPO-optimized {\tt Llama3-8B-Instruct} model (pretrained cutoff: Feb 2023), and (2) an ICL-based approach.
+For instance, the question \emph{What is the CPU of the iPhone 16?} contains no time-sensitive keywords, requiring the LLM to assign dependency probabilities by analyzing the question's semantics and assessing its internal knowledge boundaries.
+To enhance this capability, we leverage TRD's training data to construct annotated examples with analysis paths.
+We develop two Allocator paradigms: (1) a GRPO-optimized {\tt Llama3-8B-Instruct} (pretrained cutoff: Feb 2023), and (2) an ICL-based approach.

-\textbf{Soft Bias Analysis Data Construction.} We synthesize data through three steps: (1) We set the retrieval dependency probability $r_p^{hard}$ and the generation dependency probability $g_p^{hard}$ based on the scenario type in TRD, which can be regarded as the golden label of bias.
+\textbf{Soft Bias Analysis Data Construction.} We construct data through three steps: (1) We assign the retrieval dependency probability $r_p^{hard}$ and the generation dependency probability $g_p^{hard}$ according to the scenario type in TRD.
+These hard bias values serve as the ground-truth labels for soft bias learning.
 For TRD's \emph{FA/FI} categories, we set $r_p^{hard}=0\%$, $g_p^{hard}=100\%$; for \emph{RA} and \emph{FE}, $g_p^{hard}=0\%$, $r_p^{hard}=100\%$.
-(2) Using {\tt DeepSeek-R1} and {\tt o3-mini} as reasoning models, we prompt them to generate analysis path $a$ and $r_p^{soft}$ and $g_p^{soft}$ (10\%-90\%) under explicit directional constraints from hard bias labels (e.g., $g_p^{soft} > r_p^{soft}$ for \emph{FA/FI}).
-(3) We select the generated output having a smaller root mean square loss between the soft bias and hard bias labels as high-quality data.
+(2) Using {\tt DeepSeek-R1} and {\tt o3-mini} as reasoning models, we instruct them to generate an analysis path $a$, along with soft bias probabilities $r_p^{soft}$ and $g_p^{soft}$ constrained to the range $[10\%, 90\%]$, under explicit directional guidance derived from the hard bias labels (e.g., $g_p^{soft} > r_p^{soft}$ for \emph{FA/FI} queries).
+(3) We filter for high-quality data by selecting the generated outputs that exhibit the lowest root mean squared error between the soft ($r_p^{soft}, g_p^{soft}$) and hard ($r_p^{hard}, g_p^{hard}$) bias labels.

 \textbf{Allocator (GRPO).} We employ GRPO to fine-tune our Allocator, using a composite reward function to optimize {\tt Llama3-8B-Instruct}.
-We instruct the model to output a tuple $\gamma = (a_{pred}, r_p, g_p)$, comprising the analysis path $a_{pred}$, predicted retrieval dependency probability $r_p$, and generation dependency probability $g_p$.
-The training incorporates four distinct reward components:
+We instruct the model to output a tuple $\gamma = (a_{pred}, r_p^{pred}, g_p^{pred})$, comprising the analysis path $a_{pred}$, predicted retrieval dependency probability $r_p^{pred}$, and generation dependency probability $g_p^{pred}$.
+The training objective consists of four distinct reward components: \emph{Direction Reward}, \emph{Format Reward}, \emph{Sum Reward}, and \emph{Analysis Quality Reward}.
+The specific functions and designs of these rewards are detailed in the Appendix~\ref{grpo_train_details}.

-\emph{Direction Reward}: Ensures primary direction alignment between the soft bias and its corresponding hard bias.
-For question $q$, the direction reward function is defined as: